15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 1. Visit the Keys History and Discovery Center

-This stunning two-story, 7,500-square-foot waterfront building houses a research library and movie theater and tells the story of the area’s Indigenous people, shipwrecks, hurricanes, pirates, and pineapple farming.
+This two-story, 7,500-square-foot waterfront building houses a research library and movie theater and tells the story of the area’s Indigenous people, shipwrecks, hurricanes, pirates, and pineapple farming.

 It also showcases hundreds of treasures from the past to the present, such as the 16th-century Bronze Cannon, El Infante Anchor, Spanish coins, sunken treasures, and more.